 Tapenade pasta makes for a quick and really delicious meal, with black olives, capers, anchovies and sardines.

-This recipe shamelessly rips off all of the flavours of a traditional tapenade and turns them into a chunky, punchy sauce to go with beautiful linguine.
+This pasta recipe shamelessly rips off all of the flavours of a traditional tapenade and turns them into a chunky, punchy sauce to go with beautiful linguine.

 It’s important to use a good quality olive oil for this because without this base the flavours won’t carry so well.
 Likewise, if you can use really good tinned sardines (Portuguese ones are the best – you can get them online), it’ll make all the difference to the final dish.